 On this 11 night liveaboard meal times, surface intervals and evenings were a lot of fun.
 We had laughs sharing Indonesian phrases – the most favoured seemed to be ordering of beer and toast – not normally together.
 I believe that some of the crew may have been left with a new dance - the "Macarena".
 There were some great marine life presentations, underwater photography advice, a lot of Jason Bourne movies and access to all the latest fish books - especially important in a place like Raja where you may just discover a new species!

-Want to join our 2014 Cendrawasih trip?
+Want to dive Cendrawasih Bay?